PERSPECTIVES ON HISTORY:

 This course covers the history of Black or African American people in the United States from the Civil War to the present.
 Emphasis is given to the philosophies of W.E.B.
 Du Bois, Booker T. Washington, Marcus Garvey and Malcolm X, and to the black freedom struggle (civil rights movement).
 The course also examines the growing class divide between the college-educated, suburbanized, white-collar black middle class and the one-fourth of black people who live in poverty and are trapped in inner-city ghettos.

 EARLY AMERICAN REPUBLIC

 M/W 3:45 pm – 5:05 pm

 This course investigates the origins of the modern United States.
-Why and how did a nation conceived in liberty quickly promote the vast expansion of slavery?
-Why did a society that revolted against British style social and economic inequality end up producing more inequality than had ever existed in the thirteen colonies?
+Why and how did a nation conceive in liberty quickly promote the vast expansion of slavery?
+Why did a society that revolted against British-style social and economic inequality end up producing more inequality than had ever existed in the thirteen colonies?
 How did a nation that few in 1789 believed could survive for even two decades come to dominate the North American continent in the next fifty years?
 Why did the very way it achieved this domination create the conditions that tore the nation apart in a civil war of unprecedented violence and bloodshed?
 Do you like your historical figures colorful and crazy?
 Why by 1793 did Alexander Hamilton and Thomas Jefferson hate each other and have no doubt the other was a traitor and a spy?
-Why did as many people despise and denounce George Washington as praise him by the time he finished as President?
+Why did as many people despise and denounce George Washington as praising him by the time he finished as President?
 Why did President Andrew Jackson destroy the nation’s central bank?
-And why did he name his favorite horse after a drunkard who died by jumping off a cliff.
+And why did he name his favorite horse after a drunkard who died by jumping off a cliff?
 Why did thousands pay to see watermen send a barge full of animals hurtling over Niagara Falls in 1827?
 Hey, it’s the early republic.
 Take the course and find out.

 CIVIL RIGHTS MOVEMENT